 Tests procedures for human immunodeficiency virus (HIV)

-Screening blood test for antibodies to HIV is called an ELISA test.
+- Screening blood test for antibodies to HIV is called an ELISA test.
 Confirmatory test for antibodies to HIV is called a Western blot.

 Who should be tested for HIV